NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step1.md

-An HAProxy configuration file consists primarily of only a handful of sections.
+An HAProxy configuration file, which is typically found at **/etc/haproxy/haproxy.cfg** consists primarily of only a handful of sections.
 These sections are:

 | Section  | Description                                                                 |   |   |   |
 |----------|-----------------------------------------------------------------------------|---|---|---|